BryanF1nes/BryanF1nes/README.md

 - Husband and Father
 - Always wanting to learn
-- Internship with Fluso Software
+- Software Engineer at Flusso Software

 ### Skills